luanpotter/shattered-wilds/docs/arcane.md

 #### Mud Feet [Special Attack]

 The Caster strategically transforms a small patch of ground underneath a target's feet (within 1m) into slimy mud.
-The target must check Evasiveness against the Spell Check or become [[Condition_Off_Guard | Off-Guard]].
-A Shift will cause the target to become [[Condition_Prone | Prone]] instead.
+The target must check Evasiveness against the Spell Check or become [[Off_Guard | Off-Guard]].
+A Shift will cause the target to become [[Prone]] instead.
 **Minimal Augmentation**: -1 [Material: Slimy Mud]

 #### Mend Object